PMET-public/module-data-install/README.md

 *File Name* - customer\_segments.csv

 This file is used to add and update customer segments.
-Because segements are complex, the method currently in use is to create a segment in a test enviornment and then export that data out of the database to put in the .csv file
+Because segments are complex, the method currently in use is to create a segment in a test enviornment and then export that data out of the database to put in the .csv file

 *Columns*